 Consult with a Westport disorderly conduct attorney who has experience in not only fighting disorderly conduct arrest, but also taking on Connecticut DCF investigations and scrubbing the internet of your arrest reports and mug shots.

-What to Expect At Your First Court Date
+What Should You Expect At Your First Court Date For Disorderly Conduct?

 A first court date for a disorderly conduct charge can include a number of court interviews, procedures and hearings capped off with a hurried restraining / protective order hearing that can have you removed from your home and ordered not to have any contact with your spouse, significant other, children or other family members.